A Divine Search – Ezekiel 34

 While humans may often fail each other in their roles as shepherds and leaders, God will never fail us.

-Whatever situation we may find ourselves in, whatever unfairness or hardships have come our way, or painful consequences of our own poor choices stare us in the face in the morning, the Lord has promised to never leave us alone in our trial.
-He is right there calling out to us, the hurt and afflicted, seeking to bandage us up and bring us to a place of rest, healing, and peace under the shadow of His wing.
+Whatever situation we may find ourselves in, whatever unfairness or hardships have come our way, or painful consequences from our own poor choices that are staring us in the face, the Lord has promised to never leave us nor abandon us in our time of trial.
+He is right there, calling out to us, the hurt and afflicted, and like the Good Samaritan, seeks to bandage us up and bring us to a place of rest, healing, and peace under the shadow of His wing.

 As Ezekiel wrote to the exiles in Babylon, God had not given up on them, either – far from it.
-Even in God’s time of judgment, He was looking to restore, rebuild, and bring a complete freedom to them, a future without fear in the fullness of serenity and peace.
+Even in God’s time of judgment, He was looking to restore, rebuild, and to bring complete freedom to them, a future without fear with fullness of serenity and peace.

 Ezekiel wrote of God’s loving heart: